-Penn's Biden Center for Diplomacy and Public Engagement is facing a complaint, filed with the U.S. Department of Education, alleging the University has millions of dollars in undisclosed funds from China.
+Penn's Biden Center for Diplomacy and Global Engagement is facing a complaint, filed with the U.S. Department of Education, alleging the University has millions of dollars in undisclosed funds from China.

 The National Legal and Policy Center, a 501(c)(3) non-profit group that monitors ethics in "public life," announced its complaint with the Department of Education on May 21.
 The NPLC is demanding a full investigation into the disclosure of the source of “over $70 million from China, of which $22 million were listed as “Anonymous’” according to the organization’s online announcement.

-Vice President of University Communications Stephen MacCarthy denied the validity of the complaint, however, calling the allegations “completely untrue.”
+University spokesperson Stephen MacCarthy denied the validity of the complaint, however, calling the allegations “completely untrue.”

 According to The Higher Education Act, universities are required to report to the federal government any donation with a foreign source exceeding $250,000.
 The complaint against Penn's Biden Center asks for referral to the Department of Justice to file an enforcement action seeking the University's compliance to this request.